Effective Martingales with Restricted Wagers: Introduction

-Integer and $V$ martingales are (Baire) categorically different from real martingales (\citealt{teutsch-etal2012}).
-The reason is that the former attain a minimum while the latter don't, as illustrated in Section~\ref{sec casino}.
-However, Baire's category is too coarse to distinguish between two sets that exclude a punctured neighborhood of zero, such as $V$ and $\fZ$. \cite{chalcraft12} developed a finer argument when they characterized the relations between finite wager sets with respect to $\infty$-\textsc{gains}.
-They asked whether their characterization extends to infinite sets and in particular asked about the relation between $V$ and the integers.
+\cite{teutsch-etal2012} used Baire category to distinguish between integer and $V$-martingales to rational martingales.
+Their proof is based on the observation that the former attain local minima, since they stop once they get close to a local infimum, whereas the latter may decrease in very small steps indefinitely.
+Baire's category seems to be too coarse to distinguish between two sets that exclude a punctured neighborhood of zero, such as $V$ and $\fZ$. \cite{chalcraft12} introduced a different argument when they characterized the relations between finite wager sets with respect to $\infty$-\textsc{gains}.
+They asked whether their characterization extends to infinite sets.
+Proposition~\ref{prop Q to I gain} answers this question in the negative.